ibm-cloud-docs/EventStreams/consuming_messages.md

 ## Handling consumer rebalancing
 When consumers are added to or removed from a group, a group rebalance takes place and consumers are not able to consume messages.
 This results in all the consumers in a consumer group being unavailable for a short period.

-You could use a ConsumerRebalanceListener to manually commit offsets (if you are not using auto-commit) when notified with the "on partitions revoked" callback, and to pause further processing until notified of the successful rebalance using the "on partition assigned" callback.
+You might use a ConsumerRebalanceListener to manually commit offsets (if you are not using auto-commit) when notified with the "on partitions revoked" callback, and to pause further processing until notified of the successful rebalance using the "on partition assigned" callback.

 ## Code snippets